Minimal EDC in Shiny

 4. rmarkdown

-Also, the system makes use of the propriatary but free to use tools from google:
+Also, the system makes use of the propriatary, but free to use, tools from google:

-1. google docs
+1. google sheets

 Consider each of the above design goals in turn.